-Glaucoma most commonly develops when there is high pressure inside the eye (intraocular pressure, or IOP), caused by a build-up of fluid inside the eye that cannot drain from the eye adequately.
+Glaucoma most commonly develops when there is high pressure inside the eye (intraocular pressure, IOP), caused by a build-up of fluid inside that cannot drain from the eye properly.
 The damage to the optic nerve affects peripheral vision first, and then central vision, causing partial or complete vision loss.

 Glaucoma has been nicknamed the “Silent Thief of Sight ” because it causes vision loss before the person notices any symptoms.

 Unfortunately, a cure for glaucoma and the ability to reverse it’s damage has yet to be discovered.